top of page

 AmSAT Certified Teacher and Teacher Trainer

 Her interest in the Alexander Technique originally grew from her extensive background in theatre.
 Daria earned a BFA in Acting from Carnegie Mellon University in 1978, and went on to complete one year of graduate education at The Professional Actor’s Training Program (PATP ) at The University of Wisconsin at Milwaukee in 1979.
-She eventually returned to school to finish her MFA in Acting at the University of Virginia in May of 2011.
+She eventually returned to school to finish her MFA in Acting at the University of Virginia in May 2011.

 About Daria Okugawa